Contact Us (03) 6397 7303

 Longford Road Safety Park

-Northern Midlands Council is advises that as part of the 2021 State Government Election Commitment the Department of Communities Tasmania has contributed $100,000 towards the Longford Road Safety Park.
+Northern Midlands Council is advising that as part of the 2021 State Government Election Commitment the Department of Communities Tasmania has contributed $100,000 towards the Longford Road Safety Park.

 A copy of the plans are available here.